telliott99/MyMath/int-theory/circles.rst

     dA = 2 \pi r \ dr

 Another way to explain this equation is to ask the question:  **how does area change with increasing radius**?
 If we take a circle and increase its radius by a bit, how does the area change?
-The answer is, it changes in proportion to the circumference, :math:`2 \pi r`.
+Again, the answer is, it changes in proportion to the circumference, :math:`2 \pi r`.

 Proceeding from the equation, we obtain the total area by summing the areas for each of the series of rings.